PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Evaluation Metrics

-\inlinesubsection{\metricPopulation.} This metric assesses the model's ability to generate a realistic number of agents in the scene over time.
-The population at a given time step $k$ is the number of active agents, given by the cardinality of the set of active agent indices, $|\mathcal{A}_k|$.

-For the I2V task, we assess the realism of the population dynamics by comparing the distribution of per-frame agent counts between the generated and ground-truth videos.
-The metric $\mpopEMD$ is the EMD between these two frame-wise distributions:

-For the T2V task, the metric $\mpop$ is the mean number of agents present per frame over the duration of the video.
-It provides a single value for the scene's average crowdedness.

-\inlinesubsection{Nearest Neighbor Distribution.} This metric evaluates the model's ability to replicate social spacing patterns by analyzing the distribution of nearest neighbors in an agent's local, motion-oriented reference frame.
-For a visualization of nearest neighbors, see Figure \ref{fig:nn_polar_ucy}.

-The metric is computed over all agent-timestep pairs $(i, k)$ where the agent $i$ is moving (i.e., its speed $s_k^i$ is above a small threshold $\epsilon=0.1$m/s).
+\inlinesubsection{Nearest Neighbor Distribution.} The nearest neighbor search includes a velocity threshold to exclude static agents.
+The metric is computed over all agent-timestep pairs $(i, k)$ where the agent $i$ is moving (speed $s_k^i > \epsilon=0.1$m/s).
 For each moving agent, we find its nearest moving neighbor, $j^*$, within a 10m radius: